Asabeneh/30-Days-Of-Python/07_Day_Sets/07_sets.md

 12. Delete the sets completely
 13. Convert the ages to a set and compare the length of the list and the set, which one is bigger?
 14. Explain the difference between the following data types: string, list, tuple and set
 15. _I am a teacher and I love to inspire and teach people._ How many unique words have been used in the sentence?
+You did not learn loops yet you can do it manually.

 🎉 CONGRATULATIONS ! 🎉